 Just a few more thoughts on your kids & the big day!

 I mentioned bribery.
 Love it!
 Just in mind that most bribery snacks make messes and have dye in them to change your kids' mouths.
-Usually bribing with snacks during the session backfires, and all they want to do is eat instead of pay attention to me.
+As I mentioned above, usually bribing with snacks during the session backfires - all they want to do is eat instead of pay attention to me or your family.
 I suggest keeping the goodies in your bag or car until after we’ve finished.

 Sessions with younger children (18 months and under) typically last around 45 minutes.
 If your little one isn't accustomed to staying up until sunset (which is often the case in the summer), please adjust their naps as best you can, and rest assured that one night of staying up past their bedtime will be just fine as we will actually be having fun (I promise)!

 As for older children, expect the session to last around 1 hour.
 With your older child, please don't say, "That's not your REAL smile".
-I know what a real smile looks like, so even if I'm snapping away, I'm just trying to loosen up your son/daughter!
+I know what a real smile looks like, so even if I'm snapping away, I'm just trying to loosen up your son/daughter to get to those more relaxed smiles and emotions.
 I promise I won't be giving you a gallery full of cheesy smiles for your finished order.

 As with any age, I take my time and do my best to allow your kids to feel comfortable around me and know we are going to have a blast!